amityohan/CodeAlong-E-commerce/README.md

 2. Created the validation for the name, email and password entered by the user, and connected it to the login and sign-up page.
 3. In the App.jsx file we created routes for the login and sign-up page, so that we can traverse through them.
 4. Milestone completed

+## Milestone 6- nodeMailer, JWT token, endpoint.

+1. We have installed the nodemailer to the project which would help us to send verification mails.

+2. After the validation is done, if the user doesn't exist already, we create a new user in a new endpoint (/activation/:token).  (func: CreateUser.)

+3. We created sendMail.js which is used to send the mail from our account to the user's account.

+4. To make sure that the verification mail is sent to mail, we have use transporter.sendMail().

+5. We generated JWT (Jason web Tokens), which is basically the encrypted data, that is being sent by postman (testing).

+6. We updated the multer file, which is going to help us to upload files when a new user is created.